 - Daniel F Danzl, MD

 Stephen J Traub, MD

 Snakebites account for significant morbidity and mortality worldwide, especially in South and Southeast Asia, sub-Saharan Africa, and Latin America .
 Venomous snakes are widely distributed around the world and clinical effects from envenomation can overlap to a great degree even among different classes of snakes.
 This topic will discuss the clinical manifestations and diagnosis of snakebite worldwide.

 The principles of management of snakebites within the United States are discussed separately.
-(See "Management of Crotalinae (rattlesnake, water moccasin [cottonmouth], or copperhead) bites in the United States" and "Management of Elapidae (coral snake) bites in the United States".)
+(See "Management of Crotalinae (rattlesnake, water moccasin [cottonmouth], or copperhead) bites in the United States" and "Evaluation and management of coral snakebites".)

 Although common names are used to describe snakes throughout this topic, the genus and species that correlate with the common names can be found in the following tables for Africa (table 1), Asia (table 2), Central and South America (table 3), Australia and the Pacific Islands (table 4), Europe (table 5), and the Middle East (table 6) and at the following website: WHO snake and antivenom database.